• Skip to main content

 Food to fuel cycling: borlotti beans

 During exercise, your body tears microfibres within your muscles.
-It’s the process of repairing these fibres that will ultimately make you stronger for next time.
-So it’s important to give the body the building materials it needs to do this.
+Repairing these fibres will ultimately make you stronger for the next time, so it’s important to give the body the building materials it needs to do this.

-Borlotti beans (also known as cranberry beans) provide the protein, fibre and iron to make this happen.
+Borlotti beans (also known as cranberry beans) provide the protein, fibre, and iron needed for this.

-We don’t want huge amounts of this while we’re riding as the body can’t process it quick enough, however, with these beans, there’s enough there to replenish the stores to keep the levels up until you get home.
+We don’t want huge amounts of this while we’re riding, as the body can’t process it quickly enough.
+However, with these beans, there’s enough to replenish the stores and keep the levels up until you get home.

 Food to fuel cycling: tortilla wraps